javid-aliyev/Todo-list-application-Python/doc/doc2.md

 | tasks.json   | accounts' tasks and their statutes                      |

 ## Extra info
-1. Passwords in account.json are stored hashed
+1. Passwords in account.json are hashed